0xAX/asm/content/asm_3.md

 	add rax, rbx
 	;; Move to the next character in the command line argument string. inc rsi
-	;; Repeat while we did not reach the end of string. jmp __repeat
+	;; Repeat until we do not reach the end of the string. jmp __repeat
 __return:
     ;; Return from the str_to_int procedure.